School Info, Enrollment, & Policies

 Berklee Online is the online extension school of Berklee College of Music, delivering access to Berklee’s acclaimed curriculum from anywhere in the world.
 Berklee Online's award-winning online courses, multi-course certificate programs, and Bachelor of Professional Studies degree are accredited and taught by the college's world-renowned faculty, providing lifelong learning opportunities to people interested in music and working in the music industry.

-Online Courses and Certificates
+Online Courses and Certificate Programs

-The links to the left outline major academic policies for Berklee Online.
+The links to the left outline the major academic policies for Berklee Online.
 Students should become familiar with the information contained in each of the following sections.

 By enrolling, students accept responsibility for reading, understanding, and conforming to all Berklee Online policies, procedures, and dates.